Rob Whalen

-Robert Donald Whalen (born January 31, 1994) is an American professional baseball pitcher for the Acereros de Monclova of the Mexican League.
-He previously played for the Atlanta Braves and the Seattle Mariners.
+Robert Donald Whalen (born January 31, 1994) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Atlanta Braves and the Seattle Mariners.

 Early life

 Whalen's parents are from Queens, New York City, and moved to the Pocono Mountains to raise their children.
 After Whalen's older sisters graduated from high school, the Whalens moved to Florida, where Whalen would have a better opportunity to pursue a career in baseball.
 He graduated from Haines City High School in Haines City, Florida.

 Professional career

 New York Mets

-The New York Mets selected Whalen in the 12th round of the 2012 MLB Draft.
+The New York Mets selected Whalen in the 12th round of the 2012 Major League Baseball Draft.
 Whalen had committed to attend Florida Atlantic University to play college baseball for the Florida Atlantic Owls.

-After pitching for the Savannah Sand Gnats of the Class A South Atlantic League during the 2014 season, Whalen pitched in the Arizona Fall League, where he worked on the development of his changeup.
-The Mets assigned him to the St. Lucie Mets of the Class A-Advanced Florida State League to begin the 2015 season.
+After pitching for the Savannah Sand Gnats of the Single–A South Atlantic League during the 2014 season, Whalen pitched in the Arizona Fall League, where he worked on the development of his changeup.
+The Mets assigned him to the St. Lucie Mets of the High–A Florida State League to begin the 2015 season.